conormcafee/mitso-marketing/src/pages/thoughts/why-you-should-be-using-listening-tools.md

 title: 3 reasons you should be using social listening tools
 tags:
   - Tag: Listening tools
+intro: >-
-intro: Are your ears burning?
+  Are your ears burning?
 They should be!
+If you have an online presence then there are three simple reasons as to why you should be undertaking social listening.
 mainImage: /assets/listening.jpg
 ---
 Are your ears burning?
 They should be!
 If you have an online presence then there are three simple reasons as to why you should be undertaking social listening.